sirnicolaz/stackmob-ruby/README.md

 This section only pertains to setting up your Rails or Sinatra application for development & testing.
 If you wish solely to deploy to Heroku you can skip this section.

-For local development, a few configuration details that to be set in the file `config/stackmob.yml`.
+For local development, a few configuration details need to be set in the file `config/stackmob.yml`.
 You will need your subdomain, the name of the application you created, as well as your public and private keys for both development (sandbox) and production from the StackMob add-on dashboard.
 When specifying your Heroku hostname, if your application is available under the herokuapp.com domain as well as heroku.com, use the herokuapp.com domain otherwise, use heroku.com.

     # example config/stackmob.yml
 	sm_app_name: StackMob App Name